In our last post, we offered advice on how converting your garage into a home office could produce annual tax deductions.

 Parking

 In many cities, houses are required to have a specific number of off-street parking spots.
-Unless you can set up such spots on your lot, converting your garage may not be legal.
+Unless you can set up such spots on your lot, so if you convert your garage, it may not be legal.

 Let’s say it is legal in your area.
 Consider all that you’ll be losing by parking your vehicle outside.